 “Refusal or failure to vote by a Presidential Elector for the persons nominated for the offices of President and Vice President by the nominee’s party shall constitute a violation of the oath and shall result in the immediate forfeiture of the Elector’s office.
 In such event, the vote shall not be recorded, a vacancy shall be declared, and the Presidential Electors present shall proceed to fill such vacancy as provided in Section 10-108 of this title.”

-Oregon — (ORS §248.355) provides a candidates to be electors to sign pledges that, “if elected, the candidate will vote in the electoral college for the candidates of the party for President and Vice President.”
+Oregon — (ORS §248.355) provides all candidates to be electors to sign pledges that, “if elected, the candidate will vote in the electoral college for the candidates of the party for President and Vice President.”

 The state parties shall certify the names of the selected candidates for elector to the Secretary of State not later than the 70th day before the election”